v12technology/fluxtion/docs/sections/fluxtion-explored/fluxtion-dsl.md

 {% highlight console %}
 new customer : MergeAndMapSample.MyData(customer=John Doe, date=Sat May 11 19:17:11 BST 2024, id=123)
 {% endhighlight %}

+## Sink

+An application can register for output from the EventProcessor by supplying a consumer to addSink and removed with a call to removeSink.
+Bound classes can publish to sinks during an event process cycle, any registered sinks will see the update as soon as the data is published, not at the end of the cycle.

+* Adding sink - `processor.addSink("mySink", (Consumer<T> t) ->{})`
+* Removing sink - `processor.removeSink("mySink")`

+{% highlight java %}

+public static void main(String[] args) {
+    var processor = Fluxtion.interpret(cfg ->
+            DataFlow.subscribeToIntSignal("myIntSignal")
+                    .mapToObj(d -> "intValue:" + d)
+                    .sink("mySink")//CREATE A SINK IN THE PROCESSOR
+    );
+    processor.init();

+    //ADDING A SINK
+    processor.addSink("mySink", (Consumer<String>) System.out::println);

+    processor.publishSignal("myIntSignal", 10);
+    processor.publishSignal("myIntSignal", 256);

+    //REMOVING A SINK
+    processor.removeSink("mySink");
+    processor.publishSignal("myIntSignal", 512);
+}

+{% endhighlight %}

+Running the example code above logs to console

+{% highlight console %}
+intValue:10
+intValue:256
+{% endhighlight %}

+## DataFlow node lookup by id
+DataFlow nodes are available for lookup from an event processor instance using their name.
+In this case the lookup returns a reference to the wrapped value and not the wrapping node.
+The application can then use the reference to pull data from the node without requiring an event process cycle to push data to an output.

+When building the graph with DSL a call to `id` makes that element addressable for lookup.

+{% highlight java %}

+public class GetFlowNodeByIdExample {
+    public static void main(String[] args) throws NoSuchFieldException {
+        var processor = Fluxtion.interpret(c ->{
+            DataFlow.subscribe(String.class)
+                    .filter(s -> s.equalsIgnoreCase("monday"))
+                    //ID START - this makes the wrapped value accessible via the id .mapToInt(Mappers.count()).id("MondayChecker")
+                    //ID END
+                    .console("Monday is triggered");
+        });
+        processor.init();

+        processor.onEvent("Monday");
+        processor.onEvent("Tuesday");
+        processor.onEvent("Wednesday");

+        //ACCESS THE WRAPPED VALUE BY ITS ID
+        Integer mondayCheckerCount = processor.getStreamed("MondayChecker");
+        System.out.println("Monday count:" + mondayCheckerCount + "\n");

+        //ACCESS THE WRAPPED VALUE BY ITS ID processor.onEvent("Monday");
+        mondayCheckerCount = processor.getStreamed("MondayChecker");
+        System.out.println("Monday count:" + mondayCheckerCount);
+    }
+}

+{% endhighlight %}

+Running the example code above logs to console

+{% highlight console %}
+Monday is triggered
+Monday count:1

+Monday is triggered
+Monday count:2
+{% endhighlight %}

 ## Automatic wrapping of functions